-For ACT Aspire English, mathematics, reading, and science tests, the number of points earned on each test are counted to obtain a raw score which is then converted to a three-digit scale score.
+For each ACT Aspire test, the number of points earned are counted to obtain a raw score which is then converted to a three-digit scale score.
 The scale scores for each subject are measured against the ACT Readiness Benchmarks to identify whether students are on target to meet the ACT College Readiness Benchmarks by the time they take the ACT in grade 11.
 Four Readiness Levels are used for each subject to further identify how student performance relates to the Benchmarks: Exceeding, Ready, Close, and In Need of Support.